 Many old properties are in need of a makeover, as they may not fit the requirements and needs for modern-day living.
 Lots of changes have taken place.
 Today we are more inclined to create dining events which require us to be productive in the kitchen, which may not be possible due to certainly lack of spaces in those earlier kitchens.
-Thus, the kitchen extensions are gaining popularity these days.
+Thus, in popular areas of London such as Ealing, Richmond ,Fulham and Chiswick kitchen extensions and loft conversions are gaining popularity these days.
 But people start for kitchen extension without having much knowledge about design, construction, the law, and planning.

 Given below are few things one must know before starting the kitchen extension:

 1. The ‘Right to Light’ Exists in Law- The right to light law is a type of easement which overrides any planning permission you have.
 Thus, preventing one from blocking out his neighbor’s window.
 How¬ever, it does not mean that the exten¬sion cannot obstruct a neighbor’s view, or reduce the amount of light entering, these only are planning consid¬er-ations, so that a reasonably required light is used by the building.